A Guide to Planning Your Birth Experience

 - In Triage and the LDRs, visiting hours are not restricted.

 - On the Mother-Baby Unit, visiting hours are limited to 9 a.m. – 9 p.m.
-After 9 p.m., only your primary support person will be permitted to accompany you and your baby to the Mother-Baby unit.
+After 9 p.m., your 2 support persons are permitted to accompany you and your baby to the Mother-Baby unit.

 Patient Jewelry Removal